X8J/YoloAI-Universal-AimBot/README.md

 + Autofire (When cursor reachest target position, provide input)
 + Snap mode
 + Optimize
++ FIX - Aiming at weapon (Only aim at detected players)

 Thank you Caden for help with this.